• Skip to main content

 A baking dish with pineapple cheese casserole.

 This easy recipe for pineapple cheese casserole pairs beautifully with most entrees, especially baked ham or smoked ham, which is why it is so popular around the holidays.
-And it’s a perfect dish to take to a potluck.
+And like my Southern Green Casserole recipe, it’s a perfect dish to take to a potluck.
 But, believe it or not, it also can be served as a dessert!

 If you have never tasted this delightfully sweet and salty cheesy pineapple casserole, you might be skeptical.
 You may wonder how exactly the ingredients combine to make this old-fashioned, make-ahead side dish that can double as a dessert.
 Well, you will have to trust me on this one.
 It does, and they do!